How to Change HDR or SDR Content Brightness for HDR Display in Windows 11

 Win+I. - Click System on the left side, then click Display on the right side.

-To adjust HDR or SDR brightness in Windows 11, first open Settings by pressing the Windows key and I together, then go to System and select Display.
+To adjust HDR or SDR brightness in Windows 11, first open Settings by pressing the Windows key and I together.
+Then, go to System on the left side and click Display on the right side.
+If you have more than one screen, select the HDR-capable one you want to adjust.

 - Click HDR or Use HDR on the right side.